UBC-MDS/DSCI_522_Spotify_Track_Popularity_Predictor/doc/spotify-track-predictor-report.md

 It is usually very important to look at how the features are co-related and to see what their pairwise distributions look like.
-Here, the blue plots (and a fitting line) represents the paired distributions of the features, and the other boxes are the paired corrrelations of the features.
+Here, the blue plots (and a fitting line) represents the paired distributions of the features, and the other boxes are the paired correlations of the features.
 As can be seen, the correlations are fair and not unreasonable, hence the features can be used together for building the Ridge model that seeks to answer the predictive question.